 Good Pub Guide Recommended

-What a delight' and what a splendid pub' are just two comments from our readers on this handsome, spotlessly kept 1920s pub is quite lovely, with a sunny terrace, picnic-sets tucked into the shade of mature trees and extensive views across quiet country fields.
-Inside, it's a big place but there are cosy corners too), the friendly staff cope well with the crowds.
-A series of linked areas, one with a broad arched ceiling, has plenty of tables in all shapes and sizes, some quite elegant, and a loosely matching diversity of comfortable chairs, all laid out in a way that's fine for eating but serves equally well for just drinking and chatting.
+Always bustling and friendly, this spotlessly kept 1920s pub is quite lovely, with a sunny terrace, picnic-sets tucked into the shade of mature trees and extensive views across quiet country fields.
+Inside, it's a big place but there are cosy corners too, and the courteous staff cope well with the crowds.
+A series of linked areas, one with a broad arched ceiling, has plenty of tables in all shapes and sizes, some quite elegant, and a loosely matching diversity of comfortable chairs, all laid out in a way that's fine for eating but works equally well for just drinking and chatting.
 There are masses of attractive prints, three open fires and a few oriental rugs on polished parquet, boards or attractive floor tiling; big windows and careful lighting contribute to the relaxed atmosphere; board games.
-The handsome bar counter, with a decent complement of bar stools, serves an excellent changing range of about 18 wines by the glass, 50 malt whiskies and Phoenix Brunning & Price Original, Three Tuns XXX, Woods Shropshire Lad and three quickly changing guests on handpump.
+The handsome bar counter, with a decent complement of bar stools, serves an excellent changing range of about 18 wines by the glass, 40 malt whiskies, 20 gins and Phoenix Brunning & Price Original, Three Tuns XXX, Woods Shropshire Lad and three quickly changing guests on handpump.
 Good disabled access.

 Good Pub Guide Food